SAND-Lab/MEA-NAP/docs/setting-up-matlab.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - For people using institutional licenses:
-   - Please follow the instructions that your institution has provided for MATLAB installation
+   - Please follow the instructions that your institution has provided for MATLAB installation.

 - For individual users:
    - Log in to your MathWorks account and download the MATLAB version installer suitable for your operating system (Windows, macOS, or Linux).